On the Severi problem in arbitrary characteristic: Introduction

+Note that unlike in the proof of Harris in characteristic zero, we do not use Zariski's theorem to establish the degeneration part of the argument, but rather obtain Zariski's theorem as a consequence of our main result about degenerations (Theorem~\ref{thm:cont_lines}).

-Another corollary of the main result is the first proof of the irreducibility of the moduli spaces $\CM_g$ in arbitrary characteristic that involves {\em no} reduction to characteristic zero.
-Indeed, since there is a dense open subset $U$ of $V_{g,d}^{\irr}$ that parametrizes nodal curves, the universal family of curves over $U$ is equinormalizable, and hence induces a map $U\to \CM_g$.
+As an immediate corollary of the main result, we obtain the first proof of the irreducibility of the moduli spaces $\CM_g$ in arbitrary characteristic that involves {\em no} reduction to characteristic zero.
+Indeed, since there is a dense open subset $U$ of $V_{g,d}^{\irr}$ that parameterizes nodal curves, the universal family of curves over $U$ is equinormalizable, and hence induces a map $U\to \CM_g$.
 However, since for any $d$ large enough, any smooth genus $g$ curve admits a birational immersion as a planar degree $d$ curve, it follows that the map $U\to \CM_g$ is dominant.
-Thus, the irreducibility of $\CM_g$ follows from the main theorem in arbitrary characteristic.
+Thus, the irreducibility of $\CM_g$ follows from the Main Theorem in arbitrary characteristic.